luoxindi/KnowER/README.md

 cd KnowER
 pip install -e .
 ```

 ### Usage 📝

-Here we provide tutorials of using command line as well as editing main.py file.
+Currently, there are two ways to do your job.
+Here we provide tutorials of using command line as well as editing file to configure your model.
 The following is an example about how to use muKG in Python.
+You can choose different tasks, select the specific model and change the mode (training or evaluation) here.
+The hyperparameter files are stored in the  subfolder `args`.
+It maintains compelete details for training process.

 ```python
 model_name = 'model name'